 Talent observing the sample.

-Place the mount with the tab on the base of a dissecting microscope [1].
+Place the mount with the tab on a holder, and the holder to the base of a dissecting microscope [1].
 Gently place the tissue sample on the mount with fine tweezers, cornea facing up [2].
 Coat the specimen with platinum using the appropriate device and store the samples at room temperature until imaging [3].

-Talent placing the mount with the tab on the base of a dissecting microscope.
+Talent placing the mount with the tab on the holder, and the holder on the base of a dissecting microscope.

 Talent placing the tissue sample on the mount cornea facing up using tweezers.